splunk/public-o11y-docs/gdi/opentelemetry/components/otlphttp-exporter.rst

     another: "somevalue"
   compression: gzip

-Send traces and metrics directly
+Send traces and metrics
 --------------------------------

-If you need to bypass the Collector and send traces and metrics directly to Splunk Observability Cloud, configure the ``metrics_endpoint`` and ``traces_endpoint`` settings to the REST API ingest endpoints.
+To send traces and metrics to Splunk Observability Cloud using OTLP over HTTP, configure the ``metrics_endpoint`` and ``traces_endpoint`` settings to the REST API ingest endpoints.
 For example:

 .. code-block:: yaml